drachenwald/insulae-draconis/library/useful-resources/findingalocalgroup.md

 ---
 <link rel="preconnect" href="https://dis.drachenwald.sca.org" />

 The Chatelaine or Castellan is the officer that is responsible for welcoming newcomers and they are a good place to start if you want to make contact, ask questions or find out more.
-If there is no chatelaine listed in your most local group [please email the Insulae Draconis Castellan](mailto:chatelaine@insulaedraconis.org).
+If there is no chatelaine listed in your most local group [please email the Insulae Draconis Chatelaine](mailto:chatelaine@insulaedraconis.org).

 If you're looking for a group elsewhere in Europe or in South Africa, visit the [Drachenwald Website](https://drachenwald.sca.org/).

-<h2><a name="depedene">Cluain Óir</a></h2>
-A canton within the Barony of Eplaheimr, covering the county of Galway.

-{% include group-contacts.html groupslug="Insulae Draconis-Cluain Óir" %}
+<h1><a name="England”>England</a></h1>

 <h2><a name="depedene">Depedene under Wychwood</a></h2>
 Depedene under Wychwood is a English Shire covering the area including postcodes NE, DH, SR, DL, TS, CA, LA, FY, PR, BB, L, WN, BL WA, M, CH, CW.